 In the past, clinics might transfer four, day-three embryos, now this is unlikely to happen.
 Instead, Team Miracle offer all patients the option to transfer a four blastocyst embryos for no extra cost.

 The very latest evidence shows that the likelihood of pregnancy increases in correlation with the number of embryos that are transferred.
 Under UK regulations, the HFEA’s main aim of avoiding multiple pregnancies remains a real issue for patients trying to conceive.
 Clinics will only transfer one single embryo in the majority of cases.
 They have to keep the number of multiple births to a minimum in order to meet government targets.
 Team Miracle at Cyprus IVF Centre are not subject to these rules and therefore we can transfer up to four blastocyst embryos.
 Our primary aim is to ensure that patients get pregnant.
 After all, that is why people embark upon the IVF journey and our view is that twins are better than no babies at all.
-However, with that being said, Dr. Firdevs always tries to minimise the chance of a multiple birth (unless the patient specifically wants multiples) as a single pregnancy is always the healthiest option for both mother and child.
+However, with that being said, our doctors always try to minimise the chance of a multiple births (unless the patient specifically wants multiples) as a single pregnancy is always the healthiest option for both mother and child.

 Finally, it is worth considering that blastocyst transfer may not leave you with as many – or in fact, any – embryos to freeze.
 However, transferring blastocyst embryos is always more beneficial than transferring day 2 or 3 embryos and saving some for freezing.

 The choices and techniques can seem overwhelming for the uninitiated but Team Miracle at the Cyprus IVF Centre is highly skilled and experienced in quality control and correct culturing techniques.
 We will be able to offer advice and support at every single stage of your IVF journey.